near/docs/docs/roles/integrator/exchange-integration.md

 ### Transfer from Function Call

-NEAR allows transfer to happen within a function call.
+NEAR allows transfers to happen within a function call.
 More importantly, when an account is deployed with some contract, it is possible that the only way to transfer tokens from that account is through a function call.
-Therefore, exchanges need to support transfer through function calls as well.
+Therefore, exchanges need to support transfers through function calls as well.
 We recommend the following approach:

 Exchange can [query block by height](/docs/api/rpc#block) to get blocks on each height, and for every block, [query its chunk](/docs/api/rpc#chunk) to obtain the transactions included in the block.
 For each transaction,